Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ### In-Game MCM options

 Fahdon utilizes [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) by the lovely MrowPurr and does not require modification.
-If you wish to make any modifications to the MCM, be sure to disconnect before touching the MCM and sync all changes with your other party members.**
+If you wish to make any modifications to the MCM, **be sure to disconnect before touching the MCM and sync all changes with your other party members.**

 ### Starting the Game

 - Fahdon uses [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272).
 1. Create your character and let MCM Recorder Load everything.
-2. Save and Exit the Game.
+2. Choose an Alternate Start.
-3. Reload the Game.
+3. Press F2 to open the Reborn UI and connect to your server!
-(This needs to be done due to Skyrim Together Reborn being unable to utilize Engine Fixes and results in the false save corruption bug.)
+4. Have fun!

 ## Adding mods to Fahdon